yashkathirvel/simchem-chemical-reaction-simulator/README.md

 # simchem-chemical-reaction-simulator
 This is the code repository for the chemical reaction simulator.
 The goal of this project is to implement a visualization of Andrew’s stochastic simulation of chemical reactions with spatial resolution and single molecule detail.

 ## usage

 An example of sample input can be found at sample.txt.

 To run a simulation of particle, creat a .txt file that describe the whole simulation.
 Please set surface width, time step, generation of the simulation as well as canvas width, scaling factor, and sampling frequency of the gif.
 The parameters should be input as order above and separated by a space after "$" symbol. surface-width time-step generation scaling-factor canvas-width frequency
 example: $200.0 1 1 1 1000 1
 $400.0 0.01 2000 1 1000 100

-Please declare species (i.e. kinds of molecules) that involved in the Simulation.
+Please declare species (i.e. kinds of molecules) that involved in the simulation after "#".
 Avaliable colors: red,blue,green,yellow,pink,cyan
-If a species don't exist at beginning, please put zero at "initial-number" name  radius  mass  diffusion-rate color initial-number
+If a species don't exist at beginning, please put zero at "initial-number". name  radius  mass  diffusion-rate color initial-number
 example: #A 3 1 500 red 100
 example: #B 3 1 500 blue 100